PostHog/posthog.com/contents/handbook/engineering/posthog-com/developing-the-website.md

 - `author`: the author(s) of the tutorial.
 Ccrrelates to your handle located in /src/data/authors.json
 - `featuredTutorial`: determines if tutorial should be featured on the homepage
 - `featuredVideo`: the iframe src of the video that appears at the top of the tutorial
-- `featuredImage`: the URL of the image that appears at the top of the tutorial and on the tutorial listing page
+- `featuredImage`: the Cloudinary URL of the image that appears at the top of the tutorial and on the tutorial listing page
 - `tags`: the tag(s) the tutorial belongs to. an array containing any number of the following:
   - <TutorialTags />
 - `seo`: object containing SEO metadata: